Custom Time hierarchies

 Fiscal monthly hierarchy

-You can create your custom Fiscal hierarchy by selecting the month when your fiscal year starts and naming for Year.
+You can create your custom Fiscal hierarchy by selecting the month your fiscal year starts and the Year's name.

 The fiscal hierarchy has the same levels as the default hierarchy of Time dimension (Year, Quarter, Month, and Day); it is possible to create only one custom fiscal hierarchy in the account.
 Fiscal year and quarter names will be created based on fiscal year selection.

-The option to specify the Fiscal year is available on Cloud and starting from the eazyBI version 7.0.
+The option to specify the Fiscal year is available on Cloud and since eazyBI version 7.0.

 Multiple weeks hierarchy

 The other type of custom hierarchy allows the creation of new hierarchies of multiple weeks.
-You can choose the option of one, two, three, or four-week periods and select a date.
-The date determines from which day the week count is started.
+You can choose one, two, three, or four-week periods and select a start date.
+The date determines from which date the multi-week period starts.

 You can create one instance of each type of the multiple-week dimension (one, two, three, or four-week periods).